-Outstanding expense is a personal account and is shown on the liability side of a balance sheet.
+The outstanding expense is a personal account and is treated as a liability for the business.
+It is also shown on the liability side of a balance sheet.

-Expenses are amounts paid for goods or services purchased.
-According to the accrual concept of accounting, transactions are recorded in the books of accounts at the time of their occurrence and not when the actual cash or a cash equivalent is received or paid.
-Therefore, payments are not necessarily made immediately, they may be late or in advance.
-Outstanding expenses and prepaid expenses are both a result of this.
+Expenses are the amounts paid for goods or services purchased.
+According to the accrual concept of accounting, transactions are recorded in the books of accounts at the time of their occurrence and not when the actual cash/bank is received or paid.

 Journal Entry for Outstanding Expenses